deepikagandla7456/Quiz-App-With-Timer/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/deepikagandla7456/Quiz-App-With-Timer)]()
 [![GitHub last-commit](https://img.shields.io/github/last-commit/deepikagandla7456/Quiz-App-With-Timer)]()

-Boost your skills with the **Quiz App with Timer**!
-This interactive web quiz helps you practice Programming or Mathematics questions under time constraint.
+The Quiz App with Timer is a simple web app that helps you test your Programming or Math knowledge.
+Choose a category, pick the number of questions, and answer them before time runs out!

 ---

 ## About

-**Quiz App with Timer** is a lightweight quiz application built with **HTML**, **CSS**, and **JavaScript**.
+This quiz app is built with **HTML*, **CSS*, and **JavaScript*.
-User will need to select a category (Programming or Mathematics), choose the number of questions they want, and start the quiz.
-Once the quiz is completed, the final message shows that how many answers were correct.
+You can select a category (Programming or Mathematics), choose how many questions you want to attempt, and start the quiz.
+After you're done, you’ll see how many questions you got right!

 ---